bohrer-lab/ecodata-matlab/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve!
+Please take a look at the open issues before submitting a bug report to see if the issue has already been reported.
 title: ''
-labels: ''
+labels: bug
-assignees: ''
+assignees: jemissik

 ---